Ashvek/contactApp/README.md

 ```
 apiUrl: 'http://localhost:3000'
 ```
-Start json-server from cmd/terminal
+STEP 2 : Start json-server from cmd/terminal

 ```
 npm run json-server
 ```
-Keep the server running and listening to port 3000 then run below command in different terminal tab/window to start the application
+STEP 3 : Keep the server running and listening to port 3000 then run below command in different terminal tab/window to start the application

 ```
 ng serve --open